Skip to main content

 In IVF Treatment

-After embryo transfer, progesterone supplementation is essential to support the uterine lining.
-It is given as injections (PIO), vaginal suppositories (Endometrin, Crinone), or oral capsules and continued until 8-12 weeks of pregnancy.
+After embryo transfer, progesterone supplementation is commonly prescribed to support the uterine lining.
+It is given as injections (PIO), vaginal suppositories (Endometrin, Crinone), or oral capsules and continued according to your clinic's protocol.

 Frequently Asked Questions